The information in these pages is aimed at:

-Please look at the Perimeter Guidance manual (PERG)* and our Approach Document to find out whether the exclusion continues to apply to you.
-PERG 3 and PERG 15 are amended by the Payment Services Instrument 2017 and you can see the revised PERG on our Handbook website by setting the date to 13 January 2018.
+Please look at the Perimeter Guidance manual (PERG) and our Approach Document to find out whether the exclusion continues to apply to you.
+PERG 3 and PERG 15 are amended by the Payment Services Instrument 2017.

 - Limited network exclusion (LNE)

 Please note that businesses relying on an exclusion in respect of certain activities may nevertheless be required to be regulated by us (or notify us) in respect of other payment services carried out by them which do not fall under that exclusion.